Doug Chapman (American football): Professional career

-Post NFL
+NFL career statistics

+Post-playing career

 Chapman was an on-air color commentator with ESPN and CBS Sports Network from 2008 to 2012.
 While serving as an NFL and college football expert for Campus Insiders and 120 Sports (now Stadium), Chapman joined the Big Ten Network for the 2013 & 2014 seasons as an analyst on Big Ten & Beyond, making his debut on September 3, 2013.
 Chapman then helped launch and serve as anchor and Director of Content for American Sports Network, a startup linear network affiliated with Sinclair Broadcast Group through 2017.

 In February 2021, Chapman was hired at Marshall as a senior analyst and director of player development under first-year head coach Charles Huff.